PnB Rock

-Rakim Hasheem Allen (December 9, 1991 – September 12, 2022), known professionally as PnB Rock, was an American rapper, singer, and songwriter.
-Born and raised in Philadelphia, Allen signed with Atlantic Records in 2015 and gained initial recognition for his 2016 single, "Selfish".
-His first Billboard Hot 100 entry, it received triple platinum certification by the Recording Industry Association of America (RIAA) and served as lead single for his commercial mixtape GTTM: Goin Thru the Motions (2017), which entered the Billboard 200.
-His debut studio album, Catch These Vibes (2017) peaked at number 17 on the chart, while his second album, TrapStar Turnt PopStar (2019) peaked at number four.
+Rakim Hasheem Allen (December 9, 1991 – September 12, 2022), known professionally as PnB Rock, was an American singer, rapper, and songwriter.
+Born and raised in Philadelphia, Allen signed with Atlantic Records in 2015.
+His 2016 single, "Selfish", became his first Billboard Hot 100 entry; it received triple platinum certification by the Recording Industry Association of America (RIAA) and served as lead single for his commercial mixtape GTTM: Goin Thru the Motions (2017), which entered the Billboard 200.
+His debut studio album, Catch These Vibes (2017), peaked at number 10 on the chart, while his second album, TrapStar Turnt PopStar (2019), peaked at number one.

 Allen also guest performed on the Billboard Hot 100-top 40 singles "Cross Me" by Ed Sheeran, "Changes" by XXXTentacion, "Dangerous" by Meek Mill, and "Everyday We Lit" by YFN Lucci during his lifetime.
 He was chosen as part of the 2017 XXL Freshman Class.

 PnB Rock was shot and killed during a robbery at Roscoe's House of Chicken 'N Waffles in South Los Angeles on September 12, 2022, at the age of 30.
 Three suspects were arrested in connection to the killing, including Freddie Lee Trone and his 17-year-old son.
 In August 2024, Freddie Trone was found guilty on all counts of first-degree murder, robbery, and conspiracy.